 On the other hand, a reasonable person would not shoot a hooded stranger walking towards them at a deserted street without doing anything else because that person may only be trying to get home.

 There’s a limit to how many times you can shoot to claim self-defense.
 That limit has no number though.

-The number of times you shoot depends on how many times you needed to shoot to stop the threat.
+The number of times your self defense shooting depends on how many times you needed to shoot to stop the threat.
 It may be one or it may be five.

 Consult a Lawyer

 Why stop learning here?
 We’ve got tons more of tips for you to check out.
-If you need more tips, don’t hesitate to explore our content and read more of our guides.
+If you need more tips, don’t hesitate to explore our content and read more of our gun rights lawyer.